 - Best for sending an item you’d offer in paper or plastic.

 Examples: Coupons, loyalty cards, tickets, etc.

-- Whether it’s a banner ad or pop-up messages only mobile users see, or some other kind of mobile-friendly website messaging, this channel is best for non-urgent messages that users can act on while on your site.
+- Whether it’s web push notifications, a banner ad or pop-up messages only mobile users see, or some other kind of mobile-friendly website messaging, this channel is best for non-urgent messages that users can act on while on your site.

 Examples: subscribe to newsletters, register for upcoming webinars, schedule a demo, etc.

 Learn More: See our blog post 3 Ways to Use Web Push to Connect With Your Customers.

 If you have an app, your options broaden considerably.

 - Push notifications are best for getting users to take a quick action (special promotion) or delivering small amounts of information in real-time.
 You can also consider making your push notification even more engaging by making it an interactive notification, a rich notification or both.

 - Examples: Sports scores, breaking news, sales information.